JohnRazonado/2ndYear-CVSU-Notes/(GNED 04) Kasaysayan sa Pilipinas/Sources of History.md

 To which there are many [[Repository of Primary Sources (Repositoryo ng mga sangguniang Batis|| primary sources in the Philippines and abroad in different libraries]].

 #### Examples include:
-- Artifacts (e.g. coins, plant specimens, fossils, furniture, tools, clothing, all from the time under study)
+- [[Sources of History#Artifacts|Artifacts]] (e.g. coins, plant specimens, fossils, furniture, tools, clothing, all from the time under study)
 - Audio recordings (e.g. radio programs, oral histories)
 - Diaries
 - Internet communications on email, listservs